 The capacity building projects funded by Council since 2017 are perfect examples.
-The Stopping the Brain Drain project has highlighted the talent challenge and spurred several other organizations to offer project ideas for new or expanded internship or talent retention initiatives.
+The Stopping the Brain Drain project has highlighted the talent challenge and spurred a number of other organizations to offer project ideas for new or expanded internship or talent retention initiatives.